bradeneast/bradeneast.com/src/design/oklahoma-baptists/body.md

 Until the rebrand, a strong online presence and smooth user experience were lacking for Oklahoma Baptists.
 Convention ministry websites were a core part of how churches stayed connected, but the user experience was found to be disjointed and fragmented.

 > The consolidation of over 20 websites into one online home required elements like navigation labels, page structure, and layout to be tested with pastors and convention staff.
+Once the data was collected, we strategically implemented the elements that felt the ***most like home*** to Oklahoma Baptist users.

 ![A homepage concept for the website of Oklahoma Baptists](/_assets/images/oklahoma-baptists/homepage.jpg)